 Try the wipe version of the vitamin-enriched remover to get that polish off even quicker.

-This classic remover will do the trick on hard-to-remove glitter and dark-colored polish.
+This classic remover, which is an editor favorite, will do the trick on hard-to-remove glitter and dark-colored polish.

 Clip down your nails